AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 ```

-One important note, when implementing event handlers it is important to make them idempotent and with the dead-letter queue this becomes a hard requirement.
+One important note, when implementing event handlers, make them idempotent and with the dead-letter queue this becomes a hard requirement.
 The principle of exactly once delivery is not guaranteed and at-least-once is the reality to cope with.

 ## General processor configuration